Budibase/website/content/blog/automation/internal-processes.md

 ## What is an internal process?

-An internal process is any set of steps that are followed to complete a particular task within your organization.
+An internal business process is any set of steps that are followed to complete a particular task within your organization.
 That last part is crucial.
 We can distinguish an _internal_ process by the fact that it doesn’t involve external stakeholders, like customers, clients, or vendors.

 Like any process, we’re also only really concerned with tasks that are carried out regularly - or at least, semi-regularly.
 So, we wouldn’t really consider the steps behind a task a _process_ if they were only ever followed once.